tokarevart/tenspec/README.md

-Every time you use a module its last result is cached in `./tenspec-cache` directory, so, for example, you don't need to generate and regularize tesselation multiple time to create meshes with different characteristic lengths.
+Every time you use a module its last result is cached in `./tenspec-cache` directory, so, for example, you don't need to generate and regularize tesselation multiple times to create meshes with different characteristic length.

 ### Dimensions